 With his college years behind him, Robert needed to channel his competitive energies somewhere, but struggled with the burnout of single sport training.
 He decided to give the world of multisport a try and he never looked back.
-Now, a certified USA Triathalon and USA Cycling Professional Coach, he decided to begin Central Virginia Endurance so that he could share his passion and knowledge of endurance sports with athletes ranging from "newbies" to seasoned "elites".
-In the past few years Coach Flanigan qualified and raced Ironman World Championships (2011) , Ironman World Championship 70.3 (2008, 2009, 2011) was a member of the US National Duathlon Team, 2010 Team Duathlon National Champion, and USAT All American.
-Although the Ironman Distance is his true love, Coach Flanigan participates in everything from Cyclocross, MTB Racing, and Open Water Swim Races.ational Champion, and USAT All American.
-Although the Ironman Distance is his true love, Coach Flanigan participates in everything from Cyclocross, MTB Racing, and Open Water Swim Races.
+Now, a certified USA Triathlon and USA Cycling Professional Coach, he decided to begin Central Virginia Endurance and Black Dragon Racing so that he could share his passion and knowledge of endurance sports with athletes ranging from "newbies" to seasoned "elites".
+In the past few years Coach Flanigan qualified and raced Ironman World Championships (2011) , Ironman World Championship 70.3 (2008, 2009, 2011) was a member of the US National Duathlon Team, 2010 Team Duathlon National Champion, and a multiple USAT All American.
+Although the Ironman Distance is his true love (9:38 PR) , Coach Flanigan participates in everything from Cyclocross, MTB Racing, and Open Water Swim Races.

 Shortly after moving to Richmond in 2009, he and his wife Kirstin found Central Virginia Endurance and joined the Chester Club Team.
 He was immediately hooked and ever since, has immersed himself in the world of triathlon.

 As an athlete, Matt has trained for and competed in both short course and long course triathlon while becoming a student of all things triathlon.
 Matt’s ambition and pure love of the sport is evident and is what has drawn him to begin his triathlon coaching career.
 He is currently coaching the CVE Midlothian and Chickahomony Tri Club Teams, both in their inaugural seasons and recently completed his USAT Level 1 Coaching certification.